curl/stats/README.md

 ## tests-over-time

-**Warning** this script iteratively checks out the git repository multiple times.

 Iterates over all git tags.
-Checks out the repository from each tag and counts the number of files matching `tests/data/test*`.
+Counts the number of files matching `tests/data/test[num]` at the time of each tag.
 Outputs version, date and counter.

 ## tls-over-time